Updated: Feb 11

 “You’ll see less public content like posts from businesses, brands, and media,” Mark Zuckerberg said at the start of 2018.
 “And the public content you see more will be held to the same standard—it should encourage meaningful interactions between people.”

-Personally, as a consumer, this is great!
-Facebook can go back to what it used to be for me - a way to connect with my friends and family from around the world.
+As a consumer, we think this is great!
+Facebook can go back to what it used to be for us - a way to connect with our friends and family from around the world.

 But as a business that also leverages social media to connect with prospective customers, we must stop and ask, ‘what do we do now that one of our greatest marketing tools being is changed so drastically, again?’

 Well, one clear answer is paying for visibility through boosts and ads.